 It was an instant classic.
 In fact, when Ricoh engineers realized they’d made a nearly perfect 28mm lens, they quickly moved to recreate the GR lens in Leica Thread Mount.
 The resulting GR 28mm F/2.8 LTM lens released in 1997.
 I asked Ned Bunnell, former President of Pentax in the United States, if he could tell me anything about the GR lens –

 “When talking to one of the older engineers who’d worked on the original GR’s […] they realized they’d created a perfectly corrected yet very small 28mm lens, and this drove them to make a limited edition Ricoh 28mm LTM lens for Leica.
 If I remember it’s about half the size of Leica’s Elmarit at that time.
 It was designed out of pride.
 I clearly remember he said that they made it in a very limited quantity, so it was really more of a proof of capability statement than a production lens.“

 Also in 1997, Ricoh released the GR1s, a slightly upgraded version of the GR.
 The major addition was improved optical lens coatings.
-But the camera also added an illumination feature to the LCD display, and a bayonet-style filter mount system for users who wanted to use filters and lens hoods.
+But the camera also added an illumination feature to the LCD display, and a bayonet-style filter mount system for photographers who want to use filters and lens hoods.

 The Ricoh GR1v followed in 2001, and added a handful of substantial and useful features to the GR formula.
 Chiefly the addition of an automatic exposure bracketing mode, more versatile manual focus modes, and importantly, manual ISO control.
 This last feature allowed users to override the DX coding of loaded film, a technique favored by street shooters and those of us who develop our own film.